Esri/cityengine/documentation/omniverse/index.md

 ### Updating a prior export

 To use the update functionality, first use Create or View to activate the "live mode" on the sub-layer or the layer which references the root USD file from CityEngine.

+Note: in recent Omniverse Create/View apps there is no per-layer "live mode" anymore.
+Instead, a prompt will ask for layer reloading.

 If the connector detects a prior export (e.g. `/Users/CityEngine/myCity/myCity_root.usdc`) on Nucleus with the same name (e.g. `myCity`), it will non-destructively layer the new models on top of the existing data and hide the outdated models.
 The data of each such iteration is placed in corresponding `edit` directories, e.g. `/Users/CityEngine/myCity/edit_1/`.